-In the Exact Linearization tab, select op_trim1 from the Operating Point list.
+In the Linear Analysis tab, in the Operating

-If necessary, you can repeat any of the above steps.
-Once you are satisfied with your linear model, drag and drop it from the Linear Anaysis Workspace to the MATLAB Workspace in the Linear Analysis Tool.
-You may now use the linearization result with other tools, such as the controller design.
+If necessary, you can repeat any of these steps to improve your model performance.
+Once you are satisfied with your linearization result, drag and drop it from the Linear Analysis Workspace to the MATLAB Workspace in the Linear Analysis Tool.
+You can now use your linear model to design an MPC controller.